Skip to content

 Key Takeaways

-• Conquering yourself is true power
+• Conquering your own impulses is true power

 Next: Chapter 34 — The Great Tao Flows Everywhere →